-- Lucky Luke: Go West! features villains Crook and Bartleby, after a By the Lights of Their Eyes moment in an abandoned mine, lighting a match only to find themselves next to a mountain of dynamite boxes.
-However, the match isn't the biggest problem... more pressing is the fact that Rantanplan was chasing them with a lit stick of dynamite, which he let go at their feet.
+- Go West!
+A Lucky Luke Adventure features villains Crook and Bartleby, after a By the Lights of Their Eyes moment in an abandoned mine, lighting a match only to find themselves next to a mountain of dynamite boxes.
+However, the match isn't the biggest problem... more pressing is the fact that Rantanplan was chasing after them with a lit stick of dynamite, which he lets go at their feet.

-- Dramatic usage: One of the characters in the movie Pitch Black is being stalked by monsters that fear light.
+- The Chronicles of Riddick.
+Dramatic usage: One of the characters in the movie Pitch Black is being stalked by monsters that fear light.
 His light source is running out, and he knows he's about to die.
 He swigs some alcohol, holds up his guttering torch, and blows a column of flame that reveals the army of monsters surrounding him.
 The second the flame's gone, they attack.

 - Cloverfield does this by utilizing a camcorder's night vision in an abandoned subway tunnel.